Fizz buzz

 Fizz buzz is a group word game for children to teach them about division.
-Players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz", and any number divisible by both 3 and 5 with the word "fizzbuzz".
+Players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz", and any number divisible by both three and five with the word "fizzbuzz".

 Play

 Players generally sit in a circle.
-The player designated to go first says the number "1", and the players then count upwards in turn.
-However, any number divisible by three is replaced by the word fizz and any number divisible by five by the word buzz.
-Numbers divisible by both three and five (i.e. divisible by 15) become fizz buzz.
+The player designated to go first says the number "one", and the players then count upwards in turn.
 A player who hesitates or makes a mistake is eliminated.

 For example, a typical round of fizz buzz would start as follows:

 Other variations

 In some versions of the game, other divisibility rules such as 7 can be used instead.
 Another rule that may be used to complicate the game is where numbers containing a digit also trigger the corresponding rule (for instance, 52 would use the same rule for a number divisible by 5).